tc39/proposal-smart-pipelines/readme.md

 Record.
 The rest of the types of Environment Records don’t matter in this proposal.

-Declarative Environment Records have one additional new field and implement three additional new concrete methods.
+Declarative Environment Records have two additional new fields and implement three additional new concrete methods.

 | Name                     | Description